-Health and Social Care - Foundation Degree (FdA) with Optional Integrated Foundation Entry
+Health and Social Care - Foundation Degree (FdA) with Foundation Year

 Within their placements, undergraduates will develop key skills such as communication skills, empathy, time management, team work, ownership and leadership styles.
 The course will also provide students with the understanding of how to meet the needs of a range of clients from a multitude of cultures and backgrounds.
 The importance of providing a patient centred approach, promoting healthy lifestyles, empowering and encouraging independence and maintaining the dignity of all individuals will be embedded throughout the course.
 Key legislation and policies that underpin health and social care practice will be drawn upon and undergraduates will apply a variety of theoretical perspectives to practice.